 Due to the nuclear disaster in Japan on the 11th of March 2011 the Federal Council decided to phase out nuclear energy.
 Thus, the existing five nuclear power plants will be decommissioned at the end of their safety of operation.
 To offset the steady elimination of the production of electricity from nuclear energy, the Federal Council noted in 2050 the following measures as part of the new energy strategy: intensive promotion of energy efficiency, expansion of hydropower and new renewable energies, if necessary, decentralized power production by cogeneration plants and combined cycle power plants as well as electricity import.

-The "Energy Research Calls Disentis" ensure international and interdisciplinary exchange between researchers in the field of energy, thus making a valuable contribution to the energy transition.
+The "Energy Research Talks Disentis" ensure international and interdisciplinary exchange between researchers in the field of energy, thus making a valuable contribution to the energy transition.
 However, the target group of the events does not only consist of researchers and scientist.
 A broad audience interested in energy issues including private people and companies attends the conference.
 The conference is held once a year on the premises of the Benedictine monastery in Disentis/Mustér and is organized by AlpEnForCe in collaboration with universities.
 Four successful meetings have already taken place in January 2016, 2017, 2018 and 2019.

 This year's conference: "12 TWh STROM AUS GEBIRGS-PV-ANLAGEN.
 Der Ersatz der Schweizer Atomkraft?"

-The interdisciplinary discussion at this year's energy research calls between science and grid operators led to a specification of the option of solar power production in the mountains.
+The interdisciplinary discussion at this year's energy research talks between science and grid operators led to a specification of the option of solar power production in the mountains.
 Thanks to more efficient production conditions in the mountains, a third less space would be required for 12 TWh of solar power, while at the same time higher production volumes would be achieved, which are necessary in the critical winter months.
 The 90 degree installation angle of the PV modules offers additional possibilities, especially in the mountains.

 Mountain PV opens up a new energy source from the mountains.
 The mountains contribute significantly to Swiss hydropower.
 Are the mountains now also gaining importance in the production of solar power?